opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 ### Configuring admin access by backend role

-Set users with the `admin-role` backend role as OpenSearch Dashboards admins:
+Configure a user with the `admin-role` setting:

 ```yaml
 opensearchDashboards.dashboardAdmin.groups: ["admin-role"]